Jorge-Jesus-Mendoza/Online-Students-Platform/README.md

 # Online-Students-Platform
-A web Platform aimed to general High School Students
+A web Platform aimed to general High School Students You Must have: -The last PhP version (7.4 at this moment) -Virtual Server Xampp

+What you must do in order to see the platform properly:
+1.- import the "myapp.sql" and "proyecto_databases.sql" files to your PhPMyadmin 2.- extract the all parts of "Extract-this.rar" files in the same directory 3.- execute the index.html file through the xampp app